InhyeLee-Data/MachineLearning2020/2.AirplaneImageClassification_Supervised/README.md

-<b>ML Project #2</b> : Airplane Image Classification
+Airplane Image Classification Log

 <b>V1(Apr 2)</b>

 Both models had a very low FP rate.
-PRC chosen over NN for this version for a Higher True Positive Rate.
+Perceptron (PRC) chosen over Multi layer Neural Network (NN) for this version for a Higher True Positive Rate.

 Question 1: The prediction of each model seems to vary every time it runs even when all the features/parameters remain unchanged.
 Question 2: Canny Edge Detection was used for this round.